connorcrowe/geoff/README.md

   - Table view of query results
   - Interactive map layer displaying queried geometries
   - User interaction (click rows to highlight map features)
+  - Dynamic data dictionary to see available search criteria
 - **ETL Pipeline:** Automated ingestion, cleaning, and transformation of multiple datasets, with an easy path to add more.
 - **Extensible Dataset Support:** Current version supports 5 datasets; architecture allows seamless addition of new sources.